 Werribee Open Range Zoo has welcomed a new female baby Southern White Rhino born at 8.05pm AEST on Thursday 30 May.
 The baby was born to mother SiSi and weighs a healthy 69 kilograms.

 “We are very happy with her progress and she is showing all the signs of being a healthy rhino,” said Werribee Open Range Zoo Director, Sally Lewis.

 “While we are cautiously optimistic, the next 48 hours are a critical time for this baby and we have a team of vets and keepers caring for her round-the-clock.”

-“This birth is so important to the rhino species at large and I am very proud that Victoria can play a part in the survival of the rhinos, a species under increasing threat from poaching,” Mr Smith said.
+“This birth is so important to the rhino species at large and I am very proud that Victoria can play a part in the survival of the rhinos, a species under increasing threat from poaching,” Sally Lewis said.

 The baby will be hand raised as mother SiSi has been unable to mother her previous three calves, all of whom died tragically soon after birth.

 With rhino poaching deaths far exceeding births, every calf born is incredibly important for this species.